typetools/commons-bcel/README-typetools.txt

 To upload to Maven Central
 --------------------------

-# Set a new Maven Central version number in file cfMavenCentral.xml.
+# First, Set a new Maven Central version number in file cfMavenCentral.xml.
+# Then, set this environment variable to the same value.
 PACKAGE=bcel-6.2

 # Compile, and create Javadoc jar file